googlegenomics/readthedocs/docs/source/use_cases/compute_principal_coordinate_analysis/1-way-pca.rst

 ``NxN`` matrix where ``N`` is the number of samples in the dataset.
 The matrix is centered, scaled, and then the first two principal components are computed for each invididual.

-See the `Data Analysis using Google Genomics codelab <https://github.com/googlegenomics/codelabs/blob/master/R/1000Genomes-BRCA1-analysis/AllModalitiesDemo.md#cluster-computing>`_ for an example that makes use of the results of this analysis run upon `1,000 Genomes`_.
+See the `Data Analysis using Google Genomics codelab <https://github.com/googlegenomics/codelabs/blob/master/R/1000Genomes-BRCA1-analysis/AllModalitiesDemo.md#cluster-computing>`_ for an example that makes use of the results of this analysis run upon :doc:`/use_cases/discover_public_data/1000_genomes`.

 Both `Google Cloud Dataflow`_ and `Apache Spark`_ implementations are available.